 Here’s the finished table!
 Not bad, huh?!

-Share and Pin this tutorial for the weekend!
-Let me know if you have any questions!
+Share and Pin this tutorial for later!
+Let me know if you have any questions in the comments!
 I would love to see your finished product!

 And if you like this tutorial, I would LOVE to have you join the Sawdust Sisters DIY Community.
 You will have access to free plans available only for subscribers.

 And if you love building furniture with pipe, you won’t want to miss the tutorial for the pipe bookshelves !